History of the Encyclopædia Britannica: Development of electronic versions

 In the 1980s, Microsoft approached Britannica to collaborate on a CD-ROM encyclopedia, but the offer was declined.
 Senior managers at Britannica were confident in their control of the market and that their healthy profits would continue.
 At this time complete sets of the encyclopedia were priced between $1,500 and $2,200, and the product was considered part of a luxury brand with an impeccable reputation handed down from generation to generation.
 The management did not believe that a CD-ROM could adequately compete or supplement their business.
 Microsoft responded by using content from Funk & Wagnalls Standard Encyclopedia to create what is now known as Encarta.

 In 1981, the first digital version of the Britannica was created for the LexisNexis service.

 In 1990, the Britannica's sales reached an all-time high of $650 million, but Encarta, released in 1993, soon became a software staple with almost every computer purchase and the Britannica's market share plummeted.
 Britannica countered by offering a CD-ROM version of their product, although it could not generate the print version's $500–600 in sales commissions.
 Britannica decided to charge $995 for just the CD-ROM, while bundling a free disc with the print version, hoping that including the CD-ROM would persuade buyers to stay with the brand.

-In 1994, an online version was launched, with subscriptions for sale for $2,000.
+In 1994, an online version was launched (now Britannica.com), with subscriptions for sale for $2,000.
 By 1996 the price of the CD-ROM had dropped to $200, and sales had dropped to $325 million—about half of their 1990 levels.
 Only 55,000 hard copy versions were sold in 1994, compared with 117,000 in 1990, and sales later fell to 20,000.
 Facing financial pressure, Britannica was bought in 1996 by Swiss financier Jacob Safra for $135 million, a fraction of its book value.
 Safra introduced severe price-cutting measures to try to compete with Encarta, even offering the entire reference free of charge for a time (around 18 months, from October 1999 to March 2001) on the Internet.